Bruce Rigsby: Career

 Bruce Rigsby was born in 1937.
 He obtained his bachelor's degree at the University of Louisville in international studies, specializing in the area of the Soviet bloc.
 He then went on to obtain a PhD in anthropology at the University of Oregon, doing fieldwork to gather materials on the Umatilla and Yakama in 1963.
 He absorbed the Boasian-Sapir tradition of American ethnolinguistics, combining linguistics and anthropology.
 His doctoral dissertation was on the southern tribes and languages of the Columbia Plateau.
 He developed a particular research focus on and specialization in Sahaptin ethnography, Sahaptin language and Nass-Gitksan people, their language and history.

 In 1975 he became head of the new department of Anthropology at University of Queensland, and directed his interests towards the languages and tribes of the Eastern Cape York Peninsula, and Princess Charlotte Bay.
 Rigsby has also been active in defending indigenous claims for native title and represented the Cape York Land Council regarding the Rinyirru and Marpa National Parks land claims.
-Notably in his court appearance, when interviewing George Musgrave for his testimony, Rigsby adopted the elder's idiom of Australian English in deference to the Musgrave's age and status.
+Notably in his court appearance, when interviewing George Musgrave for his testimony, Rigsby adopted the elder's idiom of Australian English in deference to Musgrave's age and status.
 He was adopted into the Lamalama tribe.

 Generations of students have been the beneficiaries of what Alice Gaby has called Rigsby's 'phenomenal generosity'.
 Comments by Peter Sutton and other colleagues on his career are available at a video recording the launching of a festschrift in his honour, available on YouTube.